ON THIS PAGE: You will learn about the different types of treatments doctors use for people with breast cancer. Use the menu to see other pages.

 Learn more about the basics of radiation therapy.

 Therapies using medication

-The types of systemic therapies used for breast cancer include:
+The types of medications used for breast cancer include:

-A chemotherapy regimen, or schedule, usually consists of a combination of drugs given in a specific number of cycles over a set period of time.
+A chemotherapy regimen, or schedule, usually consists of a specific treatment schedule of drugs given at repeating intervals for a set period of time.
 Chemotherapy may be given on many different schedules depending on what worked best in clinical trials for that specific type of regimen.
 It may be given once a week, once every 2 weeks, once every 3 weeks, or even once every 4 weeks.
-There are many types of chemotherapy used to treat breast cancer.
-Common drugs include:
+Common types of chemotherapy that are used to treat early stage or locally advanced breast cancer include:

 Carboplatin (available as a generic drug)

 Epirubicin (Ellence, available as a generic drug)

 Methotrexate (Rheumatrex, Trexall, available as a generic drug)